kaermorchen/ember-mdi/README.md

 ```

 ## Configuration
-By default ember-mdi store all icon in `icons.svg`.
+By default ember-mdi stores **all** icons.
 And it has the size about 750KB.
 If you don't need all icons, use the option `icons` for limit their.
 And ember-mdi will store only your specific icons.
 Don't forget restart `ember serve`.

 ```js
 // ember-cli-build.js